Personal loan scams: Who are legitimate loan companies?

 • Understand that it’s illegal for legitimate loan companies in Canada to ask for advance fees

-• Never hand money over to a loan company before your loan is in your bank account
+• Never over hand money to a loan company before the loan is in your bank account

 • Look at customer reviews and third-party ratings to make sure that a company is legitimate before you apply

-• Check to see that the lender is registered in your province
+• Check to see if the lender is registered in your province

 Who is most likely to be researching personal loan scams?